deckhouse/sds-replicated-volume/docs/FAQ.md

 No, the `SDS-DRBD` module does not automatically create or delete the `DRBDStoragePool` and `DRBDStorageClass`.
 Only the user can create them.
 The controller merely reflects the current state of the respective operation in the Status field.

 ## There are "zones" in the spec field of the DRBDStorageClass resource.
 What are these?
-Zones are a custom abstraction to define which nodes to create volumes on.
-A node’s membership in a particular zone is displayed in the node's labels under the `topology.kubernetes.io/zone` key.
+Zones are a custom abstraction used to define on which nodes data volumes and their replicas will be created.
+A node’s membership in a particular zone is displayed in the node's `Labels` under the `topology.kubernetes.io/zone` key.

 ## I deleted the DRBDStoragePool resource, but the corresponding Storage Pool in Linstor is still there.
 Is that the expected behavior?
 Yes.
 Currently, the `SDS-DRBD` module does not handle operations when deleting the `DRBDStoragePool` resource.